bertkdowns/pyomo-replace/paper/paper.md

 # Introduction

-Equation-oriented algebraic modelling has become more widespread with the introduction of tools to build algebraic models in conventional programming languages such as python and Julia.
-Frameworks like Pyomo and JuMP allow for complex model specification, model transformations, and initialisation routines.
-This has allowed for much more complicated problems to be specified in a mathematical modelling language.
-However, larger problems are harder to reason about in conventional mathematical terms when the problem is too large to fit in one person's head; furthermore, users are increasingly coming from a non-mathematical background.
-A higher level of abstraction is needed to aid the scaling of algebraic modelling techniques.
+Equation-oriented algebraic modelling is a powerful tool to represent certain types of physical systems, particularly those that closely follow first-principles behaviour and include non-linear dynamics.
+At its simplest, equation-oriented modelling is about specifying equations to represent the system and solving those equations to find the unknown properties.
+However, the use of numerical methods to solve the equations means that initial values to use when finding a solution, and scaling factors for variables, can be the difference between a model succeeding or failing to converge on a solution.
+This becomes more of a problem as the mathematical model grows larger.

+Pyomo is a framework for building mathematical models that is written in Python.
+It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
+A particular feature is the ability to break a mathematical model into *blocks*, where blocks can be imported from different libraries.
+This encourages reuse, and empowers users to build more complex models, but it makes squaring a model, initialisation, and scaling more complicated.
+I propose that by defining a set of state variables to provide values or guesses for will simplify the process of squaring, initialising, and scaling a model.
+Our library, pyomo-replace, demonstrates the benefits of this approach in the Pyomo and IDAES ecosystem.

 # Background on Mathematical Modelling

-Fundamentally, a mathematical model is built from constants, variables, constraints, and (in the case of optimisation) an objective function.
+Fundamentally, a mathematical model is simply a set of mathematical equations, optionally with an objective function.

+The main parts of these equations are:

-- Constants are "Fixed" numbers that do not change.
+- *Constants:* Fixed numbers that do not change.
-- Variables are unknown values that are calculated to meet the constraints.
+- *Variables:* unknown values we solve the set of equations to find.
-- Constraints (both equality and inequality constraints) are used to limit the space of valid solutions.
+- *Constraints:* equality or inequality equations that are used to implicitly define the value, or solution space of, the variables.
-- An objective function is specified in terms of the variables, and returns a value to minimise or maximise within the space of valid solutions.
-If there is only a single valid solution, an objective function is not required.
+- An *Objective Function*: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
+In square models an objective function is not required.

-However, nowadays mathematical models are constructed in terms of higher level objects.
-These reflect practical patterns in the use of mathematical modelling.
-The Python algebraic modelling framework Pyomo demonstrates many of these:
+This is fundamentally all that is required in a mathematical model.
+However, pyomo also provides some additional modelling abstractions for easy programmatic creation and manipulation of models, borrowing from conventional software development data structures.

-- Constants and Variables are represented as "Fixed" and "Unfixed" variables respectively.
-It is easy to change which variables are fixed and which are unfixed.
-This arose from the observation that often you are solving the same model for slightly different properties.
-For example, you might want to calculate Temperature from Pressure and Enthalpy, instead of calculating enthalpy from Pressure and Temperature.
+- Constants and Variables are represented as *Fixed Variables* and *Unfixed Variables* respectively.
+It is easy to change which variables are fixed and which are unfixed, so a model with the same structure can be used to solve for different variables.
+I.e either you can fix $x$ to calculate $y$, or you can fix $y$ to calculate $x$.
 - Variables and Constraints can be indexed across a set.
 A variable or constraint is added for each item in the set.
-Sets are constant (you can't add or remove items during solving), but it provides an easy way to scale up, down, or modify problems for slightly different cases.
+Sets are constant - you can't add or remove items during solving - but they provide a generalisation that makes it easy to scale up, down, or modify problems for slightly different cases.
 - Variables can be grouped into "Blocks".
-This provides a way of isolating tightly coupled constraints and encourages reuse of similar structures.
+Blocks can also have sub-blocks inside them, making a tree data structure^[Variables and Blocks can be thought of like Files and Folders in a filesystem.
+Blocks only provide structure but no information, and can be nested inside each other, while variables contain the actual values in the model].

+Blocks are of particular interest here.
+Similar to how a Class in object-oriented programming provides encapsulation of more complex functionality, Blocks are used to isolate the complex internal models of different parts of a system.
+For example, in a mathematical model of a chemical factory, a block may be used to model each individual unit operation (a pump, heater, tank, etc).
+The model inside the unit operation is isolated from the higher level model, which only cares about the properties of the fluid flowing in and out of the unit operation block.

-These components are then used in even higher level modelling extensions:
+Pyomo also includes some even higher level modelling extensions:

 - Pyomo.DAE allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals
 - Pyomo.network allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables.
 In many domains the graph view better represents the model structure.
 It also allows propogating initial values throughout a model.
+This is of particular importance as it allows sharing of information between distinct blocks.

 # Current Challenges